Ezequiel Tovar Player Props: Rockies vs. Diamondbacks

 Ezequiel Tovar At The Plate

-- This season, Tovar has totaled at least one hit in 14 of 24 games (58.3%), and had multiple hits twice.
+- In 15 of 25 games this season (60.0%), Tovar has reached base via hit, and that includes multiple hits twice.

-- He has not gone deep in his 24 games this year.
+- He has not hit a home run in his 25 games this season.

-- Tovar has driven in a run in six games this season (25.0%), including one multiple-RBI game.
+- Tovar has driven in a run in six games this year (24.0%), including one multiple-RBI game.

-- He has scored in nine games this season (37.5%), but has had no multi-run games.
+- He has scored a run in nine of 25 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.